-The third student deliverable for the project is the individual participation grade, based on peer evaluation, which constitutes 10% of the MSE 480 course grade.
+The third student deliverable for the project is the individual participation grade, based on peer evaluation.
 Students will provide a score for themselves and their fellow teammates.
 The team mentor will also provide a score for each student member of their team, which constitutes an additional 10% of the course grade.